jfmeadow/Meadow_etal_Phones/phones.md

 \clearpage

 Index fingers alone seem to explain the most variation.
 R$^{2}$ is higher, though the F values are slightly lower due to less statistical power.
 This indicates that index alone is a good finger to use in further studies.
-Additionally, women never show a significant difference from the communities on their phones, while men do!
+Additionally, women don't show a significant difference from the communities on their phones, while men do!
 Perhaps women will be easier to track by their phones?
+This contrasts slightly from the results above that say that both men and women share more OTUs with their phones than other people's phones.
+So this indicates that whether the phone can be used to track person microbiomes will depend on how we look at the data.